jamesdolezal/biscuit/README.md

 Download whole-slide images from the [Clinical Proteomics Tumor Analysis Consortium (CPTAC)](https://proteomics.cancer.gov/data-portal) data portal, projects TCGA-LUAD and TSCA-LSCC.

 Then, configure experimental projects with Slideflow using the `configure.py` script, passing the directories to your training slides (TCGA) and evaluation slides (CPTAC).
-This step will also extract image tiles from whole-slide images.
+This step will extract image tiles from whole-slide images.

 ```
 python3 configure.py --train_slides=/path/to/TCGA --val_slides=/path/to/CPTAC